Janet Wright: Career

 Wright, along with her sister Susan, co-founded the Persephone Theatre company in Saskatoon in 1974.
 Wright's first husband, Brian Richmond, became the theatre's director.
 Wright later worked at the Vancouver Arts Club Theatre where she appeared in and directed more than 40 productions.
 She also appeared in several other productions in live theatre across Canada, and at the Stratford Festival in Ontario.
 Her theatre work eventually led to television and film roles in Canada and the United States.

 In 1991, she performed at the Stratford Festival with her sisters Anne and Susan in Les Belles-soeurs, to positive reviews.
 In 1995, she was the first woman to play the title role in King Lear, for Canadian Stage in Toronto.
 Wright acted in the film Bordertown Café, for which she received a best actress Genie Award in 1992.
 In 2003 she was named best supporting actress in a dramatic program or miniseries at the Gemini Awards for her role in Betrayed.

 From 2004 to 2009, she played Emma Leroy in the television series Corner Gas.
 In this role she won a 2006 Canadian Comedy Award for Pretty Funny TV Female.
 The show also won a Gemini Award in 2007.
+She reprised her role in 2014 for Corner Gas: The Movie.

 Wright continued her involvement with the Vancouver Arts Club Theatre, directing several contemporary American plays, including Katori Hall's The Mountaintop and Ayad Akhtar's Disgraced in 2015.
 She continued acting from time to time at the Stratford Festival, lastly in 2011, when she played Ma Joad in The Grapes of Wrath.